 Relationship, comma, considerations relevant to.
 When Sheryl Crow sings "are you strong enough to be my man," I want to be able to say yes.
 Summary of what I'm looking for: long-term relationship, or at least the possibility of one; someone to support you in tough times, and visa-versa; someone you're willing to sacrifice for, but talk it out first because maybe there's an option better for both; and, ultimately, someone where if I run my fingers through her hair and bend down to kiss her neck, that's really everything I want in that moment.
-Later, let's look at the stars together somewhere outside of the city, and when it gets cold, or rainy, go back to curl up in a cabin (ideal) or a tent (that's fine too) or some sort of luxury type thing (although that doesn't seem to fit with the whole stars bit), or under a tarp, I guess (but I hope we planned better than that).
+Later, let's look at the stars together somewhere outside of the city, and when it gets cold, or rainy, go back to curl up in a cabin (ideal) or a tent (that's fine too) or some sort of luxury type thing (although that doesn't seem to fit with the whole under the stars bit), or under a tarp, I guess (but I hope we planned better than that).
 Smarts, compassion, kindness, energy, and socially liberal politics are all key.
 Also, a desire to share long weekends in a cabin on Orcas Island, naps on lazy Sunday afternoons, empathy when life is rough, skipping out of work early to enjoy sunny days, standing under waterfalls in Costa Rica, and the last piece of toasted bread with a fig on it.
 Unless you're allergic to figs, in which case we can order something else.
 If you're cute as a bug, and our aesthetic sensibilities match, that would be a major bonus.